 N-body gravity, black holes, tidal forces — toggle on the fly.
 Every parameter updates in real time without interrupting the simulation.

-Layer orbital hierarchies, materials, trails, particles, filters, and camera motion into one coherent visual system.
+Layer orbital hierarchies, materials, trails, particles, filters, and camera motion into one coherent browser-native visual system.

 How the engine works